-16 Helpful definitions from 2 CFR Part 200 related to capital expenditures are found below.
+17 Helpful definitions from 2 CFR Part 200 related to capital expenditures are found below.

 - 1. Depreciation of capital assets must follow generally accepted accounting principles (GAAP).
 The method of computing depreciation must be consistently applied for all like assets for all affected federally sponsored programs.
 The depreciation method must result in equitable charges considering the use of assets and the benefits to CSFP. - 2.
 The computation of depreciation must be based on the acquisition cost of the assets involved.
 Where actual cost records have not been maintained, a reasonable estimate of the original acquisition cost may be used in the computation.
 For computing depreciation, the acquisition costs exclude: - a.
 The cost of land; - Any portion of the cost of buildings and equipment borne by or donated by the Federal Government, irrespective of where the title was originally vested or where it is presently located; - c.
 Any portion of the cost of buildings and equipment contributed by or for the CE where law or agreement prohibits recovery; - d.
 Any asset acquired solely for the performance of a non-federal award; and - e.
 Any portion of the asset allocable to other program funds. - 3.
 The period of useful life must take into consideration such factors as the type of construction, nature of the equipment, technological developments in certain areas, historical data, and renewal and replacement policies followed for the individual assets. - 4.
 Depreciation is not allowed on any assets considered fully depreciated. - 5.
 All depreciation claimed by the CE must be documented.
-Physical inventories must be taken at least once every two years to ensure the assets exist and are usable, used, and needed in the operation of the CSFP.
+In addition, physical inventories must be taken at least once every two years of all equipment purchased with federal funds (whether partially or totally) to ensure the assets exist and are usable, used, and needed in the operation of the CSFP.
 Records in memorandum form are acceptable to document depreciation.
 Depreciation records showing the amount of depreciation taken each period must be maintained.
 All records for the full depreciation period must be retained during the life of the asset and for 3 years after the end of the Federal fiscal year during which an asset item is fully depreciated.
 Records must be retained beyond this period if audit findings have not been resolved.
+To assist with equipment inventory records management, CEs may use the Equipment Inventory Form18.
+During the CE's scheduled administrative review, this form or a similar version created by the CE will be reviewed.